arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/getting-started-camera/content.md

 ## Goals

-- Capturing the frames from the camera.
+- Capturing the frames from the camera
-- Sending the frames as a byte stream through a Serial connection.
+- Sending the frames as a byte stream through a Serial connection
-- Visualising the frames in Processing.
+- Visualising the frames in Processing

 ### Required Hardware and Software